daviddumke/daviddumke/README.md

 - ⚡ Fun fact: ...
 -->

+**Philosophy**
+---

-“Transforming businesses and people's lives through technology”.
+- “Transforming businesses and people's lives through technology”.
 It's the purpose that moves me, that drives me to action.

+- We code for human, not machines
+- Make it work then make it readable

+**I’m currently learning**
+---
+- Python
-- 🌱 I’m currently learning Python, Analytics Engineering and Scrum
+- Analytics Engineering
+- Scrum